 Aromatherapy Recipes for Anxiety

-Below are four specially formulated essential oil blends can be helpful when feeling anxious.
+Below are four specially formulated essential oil blends may be helpful when feeling anxious.
 Everyone can respond to essential oils and blends differently.
-These blends are offered as a starting point and as inspiration in discovering the anxiety blends that work best for you.
+These blends are offered as a starting point and as inspiration in discovering the anxiety blends that may work best for you.

 When selecting and using essential oils, be sure to follow all safety precautions and remember that aromatherapy should not be used as a substitute for proper medical treatment.